 - Policy Implications

-Most child and youth deaths are due to accidents or otherwise preventable causes (1).
-Public policies aimed at prevention, education, and support of youth and families can address these causes.
+Most child and young adult deaths are due to preventable causes (1).
+Public policies aimed at prevention, education, and support of young people and their families can address these causes.

-- Preventing child abuse/neglect and supporting positive emotional health by promoting safe, stable, and nurturing relationships between caregivers and children; social factors associated with child maltreatment also should be addressed, e.g., neighborhood economic stress and poverty (3)
+- Promoting safe, stable, and caring relationships between caregivers and children and addressing risk factors associated with child maltreatment such as neighborhood economic stress and family poverty (3)

-- Supporting continued pediatric cancer research to promote advances in understanding of risk factors and treatments (8)
+- Supporting continued pediatric cancer research to promote advances in the understanding of risk factors and treatments (9)